csci701f23/undercover-salamander/DOCUMENTATION.md

 # PYTHON DOCUMENTATION:

 # NOAAToJSON_Serial Documentation
-A serial approach to creating the JSON data for the map by aggregating data from NOAA and averaging by county
+A serial approach to creating the JSON data for the map by aggregating data from NOAA and averaging by county.

 ### Props
 * param (String): Defines which parameter data will be gathered for (PRCP, TMAX, TMIN, SNOW)